ve3wmb/OrionWspr/README.md

 # OrionWspr

 This is Beta Software.
-Current version is: v0.27b.
+Current version is: v0.29b.

 Current compile stats are:

-Sketch uses 26886 bytes or 87% (previously 86%) of program storage space.
+Sketch uses 26700 bytes or 86% (previously 87%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 1300 bytes or 63% (previously 63%) of dynamic memory, leaving 748 bytes for local variables.
+Global variables use 1298 bytes or 63% (previously 63%) of dynamic memory, leaving 750 bytes for local variables.
 Maximum is 2048 bytes.

-For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the initial CORRECTION value and hard-code that in the BoardConfig.h file.
+For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the initial CORRECTION value and hard-code that in the OrionBoardConfig.h file.

 Notes on Software Versioning: